harness/developer-hub/docs/software-engineering-insights/early-access/sei-early-access-overview.md

 * **Feature flag:** SEI_BA_INCLUDE_UNRESOLVED_ISSUES
 * **How to enable:** Contact [Harness Support](mailto:support@harness.io)

-Allows you to use the Business Alignment report to calculate alignment metrics for tickets that are in the In Progress status category and those that have been resolved (i.e., Done status category) within a specific duration of time.
+Use the Business Alignment report to calculate the effort for tickets in the In Progress or Done status categories within a specific time frame.

 [Go To Documentation](/docs/software-engineering-insights/early-access/metrics-reports/sei-business-alignment-report)